 Suit up in the life jacket and go rafting with friends.
 Or if you’re traveling solo, it’s all good because you’ll easily make friends from all over the world along the way as you paddle your way through the fierce rapids on the mighty R. Nile.
 This is a must-do activity for all visitors to Jinja, and it doesn’t matter whether you’re a first-timer or a skilled rafter because there are different exciting cruises to suit all abilities.

-Lunch By The River
+Lunch By The River in Junja

 After overcoming the rapids, the company will provide you with lunch.
 It’s basically a sandwich lunch of either beef or chicken with veggies depending on your preference and a soft drink or beer.
 But go easy on the beer because you need just a little bit of it to provide liquid courage for the next activity.